zeynepandsoy/Flask-Traffic-Web-App/README.md

 ## Set-up

-# Please ask Sarah Sanders to mark this coursework herself, i have discussed this with her as there may be misunderstandings about the use of json? duzelt bunu
+## Please ask Sarah Sanders to mark this coursework herself, this has been discussed and agreed upon

 Python environment is created, please activate a venv.